 Android devices can determine your location in the world (for example, your current address) using a number of different methods.
 These settings control which methods should be used, and how apps can use this information.

-Allows to change the locating method the phone can use, affecting battery use and available location accuracy.
+Allows you to change the locating method the phone can use for determining your location, affecting battery use and location accuracy.

 Gives an overview of which apps have requested access to your location, and what locating methods were used.

 Google Location History controls whether you allow Google to store your location for future use, which may be a privacy concern.